 We express individuality and ingenuity by taking risks, sharing laughs, and experimenting.
 Sharing GIFs is as important as scheduling a brainstorming session in our book.
 Sometimes it may seem a bit silly, other times a tad more serious, but when it comes down to it, we're in the creativity business.

 We are involved in the lives of those around us.
-We still hold team integrations, both online and when we can, in person.
-We believe they’re crucial to keeping our humanity and spirit.
+We hold team integrations, both off and online.
+We believe they’re crucial to keeping our engagement and spirit.

 We allow for creativity to brew over some brew, and have space for spontaneous 1-on-1s and small team calls – and we always keep the videos on in those settings.
-That way, we see each other, we feel each other’s energy, and we respect each other’s visions and approach, letting the creative process breathe.
+That way, whether we meet online or in person, we feel each other’s energy, respect each other’s visions and approaches, and let the creative process breathe.

-We use tools and strategies that make us comfortable collaborating.
+We use tools and strategies that make us comfortable collaborating no matter the configuration of our team.
 Even though we're comfortable, we don’t settle.
-Instead we go further and further.
+Instead, we go further and further.

 Utilizing tools such as Miro and Marvel, we come together to foster creativity from little sproutlings into a full flourishing forest.

 From whiteboarding ideas, to creating mockups, to even drawing out our visions and things we cannot explain in words.
 Then we work on them in tandem, or leave them in an asynchronous space to balloon and bubble into something beyond what we can conceive.